vinioo/modernreact/README.md

 - Many ways to bind
 - Best pratices using arrow functions.
 - Lifecycle methods: ComponentDidMount, ComponentWillUnmount, ComponentDidUpdate and some others.
-- Load data via ajax and via async functions.
+- Load data via ajax, axios and async functions.
 - Cool Javascript functions like: some, repeat, from, flat.
 - The proper way of destructuring.
 - Passing down functions to children components.